Skip to main content

 When a new request requires approval, Port will send a notification via email to users that have the permissions to approve it, or it will send a notification to a configured url via a web request.

-To configure a manual approval step, add the requiredApproval field to your action:
+To configure a manual approval step:

-by default manual approval notifications are sent via email to users who have approval permissions.
+By default manual approval notifications are sent via Email to users who have approval permissions.

 {